sovello/CollectCleanData_Project/README.md

 - The final cleaned data set is saved with the name *tidyActivityData.txt*

 - The final cleaned data contains data about the for each observations per activity and the subject (the person who recorded this)

+### Standards adopted in cleaning the data
+1. All the '()' have been removed
+2. All the hyphens have been replaced with an underscore
+3. The preceding t and f have been replaced with time and frequency respectively
+4. The double 'BodyBody' text has been replaced with a single Body

 The codebook for the cleaned data is provided along with the script.